 You can always just go for a walk on trails around our property, but here is a list of some of our favorite pet friendly places to visit!
-Vermont is very dog friendly, but please bring a leash, practice good pet etiquette and pick up after your pup:
+Vermont is very dog friendly, and although running off-leash on the trails is fine, please keep a leash with you, practice good pet etiquette and pick up after your pup:

 Rochester swim hole: